gbouras13/dnaapler/paper/paper.md

 Dnaapler is distributed on PyPI.
 A [Conda](https://conda.io/) package is also available in the Bioconda channel [@Bioconda:2018].
-The source code is available on [GitHub](https://github.com/gbouras13/dnaapler), and features Continuous Integration tests and test coverage, and Continuous Deployment using GitHub actions.
+The source code is available on [GitHub](https://github.com/gbouras13/dnaapler), and features continuous integration tests and test coverage, and continuous deployment using GitHub actions.
 Dnaapler has already been integrated into the United States of America StaPH-B (State Public Health Lab Bioinformatics) consortium [Docker image collection](https://github.com/StaPH-B/docker-builds).

 # Acknowledgements
 We would like to thank Michael B. Hall for providing some code snippets particularly the external tool class from his tool [tbpore](https://github.com/mbhall88/tbpore), Ryan Wick for curating a repA database from Unicycler and Sarah Vreugde and Robert A. Edwards for their supervision.